 Shopify Q1 2019 – Innovation & Creativity

 The first quarter of 2019 was a busy one for Shopify.
-Having walked out of 2018 with total revenue of $1.073 billion (59% increase over 2017), the company was celebrating breaking the billion mark and becoming a major player in the eCommerce world.
+Having walked out of 2018 with total revenue of $1.073 billion (59% increase over 2017), the company was celebrating breaking the billion mark.
+It has been becoming a major player in the eCommerce world.

 “Shopify is meeting a need that is not only global and growing, but that is likely to continue growing for the foreseeable future.” – Tobi Lütke, Shopify CEO

-No time was wasted in pushing for further innovation and in the first quarter of 2019, Shopify Studios was launched with the aim of sharing inspiring entrepreneurial stories in the form of short films, documentaries, and mini-series.
+No time was wasted in pushing for further innovation.
+In the first quarter of 2019, Shopify Studios was launched with the aim of sharing inspiring entrepreneurial stories in the form of short films, documentaries, and mini-series.

-In February, a multi-currency payment option was also launched primarily for Shopify Plus, allowing merchants to provide more payment options on their stores and receive payments in their local currency.
-You can find all the supported currencies here.
+In February, a multi-currency payment option was also launched primarily for Shopify Plus.
+It allows merchants to provide more payment options on their stores and receive payments in their local currency.

 How a product is displayed in different options if the store uses the multi-currency system.

-Other trends carried over from the previous year, such as the dominance of mobile traffic and sales on the platform – which account for 79% and 69%, respectively, by the end of Q1.
+Other trends carried over from the previous year.
+Mobile traffic and sales are still dominating the platform.
+They accounted for 79% and 69%, respectively, by the end of Q1.